At a Glance

 Foliage Description

-Opposite, pinnately compound; 5–7 broadly elliptic, dark green leaflets 2–5 inches (5–12 cm), slightly toothed or entire; velvety underside on young leaves
+Medium to dark green, opposite, pinnately compound with 5-7 broadly elliptic leaflets each 2-5 inches (5-12 cm), slightly toothed or entire margins; velvety underside on young leaves; turns yellow in fall

 Growing Conditions